Koyamin/Seam-Carving-Python/README.md

 A Seam-Carving Application with GUI by using Python 3.
 The GUI is builded by PyQT5.

+## Features of Project

+This project has these features:
+- Automatically resize the size of an image.
+- Keep face when resizing an image if exists.
+- Select and Erase an area by using mouse.

 ## Details of Project

 ### Development Environment